 These processes are often associated with movement of the tectonic plates, which are portions of the Earth’s outer crust (the lithosphere) about 5 km thick, as well as the upper 60 - 75 km of the underlying mantle.
 These plates move on a hot flowing mantle layer called the asthenosphere, which is several hundred kilometers thick.
 Heat within the asthenosphere creates convection currents (similar to the currents that can be seen if food coloring is added to a heated container of water).
 Movement of convection currents causes tectonic plates to move several centimeters per year relative to each other.

 Where tectonic plates slide horizontally past each other, the boundary between the plates is known as a transform plate boundary.
 As the plates rub against each other, huge stresses are set up that can cause portions of the rock to break, resulting in earthquakes.
 Places where these breaks occur are called faults.
 A well-known example of a transform plate boundary is the San Andreas Fault in California.
+View animations of different types of plate boundaries .
 A convergent plate boundary is formed when tectonic plates collide more or less head-on.
 When two continental plates collide, they may cause rock to be thrust upward at the point of collision, resulting in mountain-building (the Himalayas were formed by the collision of the Indo-Australian Plate with the Eurasian Plate).
 When an oceanic plate and a continental plate collide, the oceanic plate moves beneath the continental plate in a process known as subduction.
 Deep trenches are often formed where tectonic plates are being subducted, and earthquakes are common.
 As the sinking plate moves deeper into the mantle, fluids are released from the rock causing the overlying mantle to partially melt.
 The new magma (molten rock) rises and may erupt violently to form volcanoes, often forming arcs of islands along the convergent boundary.
 These island arcs are always landward of the neighboring trenches.
 View the 3-dimensional structure of a subduction zone.

 Where tectonic plates are moving apart, they form a divergent plate boundary.
 At divergent plate boundaries, magma rises from deep within the Earth and erupts to form new crust on the lithosphere.
 Most divergent plate boundaries are underwater (Iceland is an exception), and form submarine mountain ranges called oceanic spreading ridges.
 While the process is volcanic, volcanoes and earthquakes along oceanic spreading ridges are not as violent as they are at convergent plate boundaries.
 View the 3-dimensional structure of a mid-ocean ridge.